-Brazilian President Accuses Leonardo DiCaprio of Paying to Burn the Amazon
+Leonardo DiCaprio Denies Financing Amazon Fires After Brazil's President's Accusation

 "This Leonardo DiCaprio is a cool guy, right?
 Giving money to torch the Amazon," Bolsonaro told reporters in front of the presidential residence.

-The right-wing leader's comments mark his latest attempt to cast blame for the forest fires in the world's largest tropical rainforest.
+The actor, whose organization earlier this year pledged funds to save the Amazon, denied the allegation from the right-wing leader, whose comments mark his latest attempt to cast blame for the forest fires in the world's largest tropical rainforest.

+"At this time of crisis for the Amazon, I support the people of Brazil working to save their natural and cultural heritage," the actor said in a statement on Instagram on Saturday.
+"They are an amazing, moving and humbling example of the commitment and passion needed to save the environment.
+The future of these irreplaceable ecosystems is at stake and I am proud to stand with the groups protecting them.
+While worthy of support, we did not fund the organizations targeted."

+"I remain committed to supporting the Brazilian indigenous communities, local governments, scientists, educators and general public who are working tirelessly to secure the Amazon for the future of all Brazilians," he added.

+The WWF denied receiving a donation from DiCaprio or obtaining photos from the firefighters.

-DiCaprio, who often calls for action against climate change, has posted on social media the Amazon fires, which have destroyed hundreds of thousands of acres of rainforest land across Bolivia, Brazil and Paraguay, most recently earlier this week.
+DiCaprio, who often calls for action against climate change, has occasionally posted on social media the Amazon fires, which have destroyed hundreds of thousands of acres of rainforest land across Bolivia, Brazil and Paraguay, including earlier this week.

 Shutterstock